The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Comparison of classical and quantum characteristic functions

 \end{definition} For the case of compact Lie groups where the function should also be continuous we can express the condition as \begin{definition} A continuous function $\phi(g)$ on a group G with the Haar measure $dg$ is called positive definite if it satisfies

-for any $f\in L^{1}(G)$. \end{definition} Now using the Fourier transform, one can easily prove a theorem similar to the Bochner's theorem \cite{Gu,Ent-charac1}: \begin{theorem} A complex function $\phi(g)$ on the finite or compact Lie group $G$ is the characteristic function of a quantum state iff $\phi(e)=1$, $\phi(g)$ is positive definite and continuous (in the case of Lie groups). \end{theorem}
+for any $f\in L^{1}(G)$. \end{definition} Now using the Fourier transform, one can easily prove a theorem similar to Bochner's theorem \cite{Gu,Ent-charac1}: \begin{theorem} A complex function $\phi(g)$ on the finite or compact Lie group $G$ is the characteristic function of a quantum state in a finite-dimensional Hilbert space iff $\phi(e)=1$, $\phi(g)$ is positive definite and continuous (in the case of Lie groups). \end{theorem}